east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/User Access Manager User Guide.md

 ## Copy user permissions

-Replace permissions for the current user with those from another user.
+Copy specifically assigned permissions (not default group permissions) from a selected user to the current user.
+This does not remove any currently assigned permissions.

 ![](copy-permissions.png)